wp-plugins/bp-group-tinychat/readme.txt

 - Please email me to get quickly support: sonofgod.vnn@gmail.com
 - Homepage: http://wp-plugins.seedceo.com/ <br>
 - This plugins will create a chatroom for each buddypress group.<br>
-- Can contains anything in group name. <br>
 - With <a href="http://wp-plugins.seedceo.com/"> Pro</a> version, Allow Fullscreen Chat, everyone can play youtube video, soundcloud and will automatically log into the chat room with nickname is wordpress user's name.
 <br>